Sunday, 13 December 2020

 On the other hand, being a Taurean - Nino was born on 28 April 1949 - he knew exactly what he wanted and was very practical on how to get to the point without further ado.
 I learned a lot from Nino during the period we interacted in San Francisco, New York and Newark.
 One had to build up a secure place for oneself.
 One had to have his own privacy protected.
 This was the first lesson one learned when living by himself.

-I had bungled up my living arrangements when I moved into the Wilson Avenue room by being too friendly to every young man who approached the place, as it stood on top of a go-go bar owned by a Brazilian businessman.
+I had bungled up my living arrangements when I moved into the Wilson Avenue room by being too friendly to every young man who approached the place which stood on top of a go-go bar owned by a Brazilian businessman.
 As I had bought a record player - at Two Guys Dept. Store on Broad Street - young fellows started showing up in our (mine and Rodrigo's) room to listen to records.
 Rodrigo started working as a fac-totum in the bar's kitchen so some times I had 3 or 4 fellows hanging around - some I had never met before - listening to Grand Funk Railroad as Rod Stewart belted out 'Maggy Mae' in the juke-box downstairs.
 Unintentionally I had made my very bedroom a 'public space'.
 I'd been my worst enemy when I opened up my door to everyone.

 The go-go girls who usually arrived at 9:00 pm - to dance at the bar - changed costumes in our toilet out in the corridor.
 This WC served six of us Brazilian fellows that shared 2 rooms in the 1st floor.
 Unbeknownst to myself I was in the wrong place at the wrong time.